 - 2 cups powdered sugar

-- Preheat oven to 350 degrees.
-Spray a standard size bundt pan with baking spray, set aside.
+- Preheat oven to 350°F. Spray a standard-size bundt pan with baking spray, and set aside.

-- With mixing speed on low, add eggs one at a time until incorporated.
+- With the mixing speed on low, add eggs one at a time until incorporated.

-- With mixing speed on low, alternate adding the flour, baking powder, and sour cream, doing 1/3 of each at a time.
-Once all of the ingredients have been added, beat batter for 10 seconds then stop.
+- With mixing speed on low, alternate adding the flour, baking powder, and sour cream, doing ⅓ of each at a time.
+Once all of the ingredients have been added, beat the batter for 10 seconds then stop.